-(i) pH= 7.0.
+(i) pH =7.0

-Assay incubation volume= 1.0 ml.
-Total amount of protein per assay= 30 $\mu$ s.
-Enzyme was $(NH_4)2SO_4$ purified preparation. (iii) Triplicate zero-time and 24 h incubation tubes were set up for the glucan precipitation assay, as normal (see section 2.3.3).
-In addition, a seventh tube was set up for each sucrose concentration; at zero-time and after 2 h incubation, two 0.2 ml samples were withdrawn from these tubes and assayed for fructose concentration.

-be inhibited, in vivo.
+(ii) Assay incubation volume = 1.0 ml.
+Total amount of protein per assay = 30 μg.
+Enzyme was (NH4)2SO4-purified preparation.

+This inhibition has important biological and clinical implications.
+The ability of many plaque bacteria to bind to the teeth is dependent on the synthesis of extracellular glucans from sucrose by S. sanguis and other microorganisms (see sections 1.2.3, 1.2.4 and 1.2.5).
+The rates of glucan synthesis in plaque and of plaque formation will thus be related to dietary and oral concentrations of sucrose.
+If these concentrations were ever high enough, glucan synthesis (and hence, plaque formation) might actually be inhibited, in vivo.
 For this reason, the project was extended to include studies of the concentrations of sucrose in various sweet foods and beverages, and in saliva and dental plaque (see section 3.7).

-The rate of glucan synthesis, in vivo and in vitro, is also affected by the values of $K_m$ , for sucrose, of the glucosyltransferases.
-The $K_m$ for the ammonium sulphate purified enzymes was calculated using Lineweaver-Burk double-reciprocal plots ( $\frac{1}{V}$ against $\frac{1}{[S]}$ ).
-This procedure is now largely disfavoured for determining values of $K_m$ because it weights points at low substrate concentrations.
+The rate of glucan synthesis, in vivo and in vitro, is also affected by the values of K_m , for sucrose, of the glucosyltransferases.
+The K_m for the ammonium-sulphate purified enzymes was calculated using Lineweaver-Burk double-reciprocal plots (1/v against 1/[S]).
+This procedure is now largely disfavoured for determining values of K_m because it weights points at low substrate concentrations.
 These points, having low enzyme activities, are usually more prone to experimental error.
-However, in cases of substrate inhibition, the low concentrations are the most useful for determining $K_m$ .
-This is because plots of $\frac{1}{V}$ against $\frac{1}{[S]}$ deviate from the linearity of Michaelis-Menten kinetics at high concentrations of substrate.
+However, in cases of substrate inhibition, the low concentrations are the most useful for determining K_m .
+This is because plots of 1/v against 1/[S] deviate from the linearity of Michaelis-Menten kinetics at high concentrations of substrate.

 Admittedly, the ammonium sulphate preparations are not completely pure.
 They contain more than one enzyme and, possibly, some trace glucosyl acceptors.
-Thus, any values of $K_m$ , reported in this study, are 'apparent $K_m'$ ( $K_m^{app}$ ) and do not reflect the properties of the active site of any one particular enzyme.
-However, this $K_m^{app}$ , for the ammonium sulphate preparations, will be a useful indication of the behaviour of the glucan-synthesising system, as a whole.
+Thus, any values of K_m reported in this study, are 'apparent K_m ' (K{app}) and do not reflect the properties of the active site of any one particular enzyme.
+However, this K{app} for the ammonium sulphate preparations will be a useful indication of the behaviour of the glucan-synthesising system, as a whole.

-Different values of $K_m$ were obtained with the two assay methods used.
-When enzyme activity was measured as release of fructose, the values of $K_m$ obtained varied little between experiments.
-The mean value was 5.9 $\pm$ 1.1 (S.D.; n = 4) mmol/1.
+Different values of K_m were obtained with the two assay methods used.
+When enzyme activity was measured as release of fructose, the values of K_m obtained varied little between experiments.
+The mean value was 5.9 ± 1.1 (S.D.; n = 4) mmol/l.
 (See fig. 3.21).

-When activity was measured as rate of glucan synthesis, the measured values varied greatly (10.4-22.0 mmol/1) but most values were about 20 mmol/1 (see fig. 3.22).
-The mean value of $K_m$ was 17 $\pm$ 5 (S.D.; n = 4) mmol/1.
-It is not surprising that the two assay methods gave different values of $K_m$ , since the ammonium sulphate preparations may contain several enzymes (see section 3.2.2) and, possibly, substantial amounts of glucosyl acceptor compounds.
-Thus, not all of the glucosyl transfers catalysed by the enzyme will lead immediately to precipitable glucan molecules.
-This argument leads to the result actually found here, that the apparent $K_m$ for synthesis of precipitable glucan is higher than that for total glucosyl transfer (as measured by release of fructose).
+When activity was measured as rate of glucan synthesis, the measured values varied greatly (10.4-22.0 mmol/l) but most values were about 20 mmol/l (see fig. 3.22).
+The mean value of Km was 17 ± 5 (S.D.; n = 4) mmol/l.

+(i) pH =7.0

-- (i) pH= 7.0 - (ii) Assay incubation volume= 1.0 ml.
-Total amount of protein per assay was 30 /4g.
-Enzyme was (NH4)2SO4 purified preparation.
+(ii) Assay incubation volume = 1.0 ml.
+Total amount of protein per assay = $30 \mu g$.
+Enzyme was $(NH_4)2SO_4$ -purified preparation.